Attorney Dershowitz sues Netflix for $80M over Epstein show

 “Giuffre’s accusations that she had sex with Professor Dershowitz are categorically false, and Professor Dershowitz has denied and disproved the accusations — including under oath subject to the penalties of perjury,” the lawsuit says.

+In an emailed response, a Netflix spokesperson said Dershowitz’s lawsuit “is without merit, and we will vigorously defend our partners and the series.”

-Netflix did not immediately respond to an email seeking comment about the “Filthy Rich” series, which first became available on the streaming service in May 2020.
+“Filthy Rich” first became available on the streaming service in May 2020.

 Epstein served a relatively short jail sentence on the Florida conviction, which required him to register as a sex offender and settle any lawsuits from his victims.